zefer/mothership/README.md

 A web UI for [MPD](http://www.musicpd.org/) built with Go, AngularJS & WebSockets.

+Designed for people who like to browse their music in its original directory structure.

 MPD state changes are broadcasted to all connected clients via WebSockets, which keeps all users in sync with what is currently playing.